galtx-centex/galtx-centex.github.io/contact/contact.md

 [The Church on Congress Ave.
 1511 So.
 Congress Austin, TX 78704](http://goo.gl/vTCxBs).
 Members are always welcome to join us.

+## Membership Meetings

+GPA-CT's membership meetings are held quarterly (tentatively in March, June, September, and December) at various locations around the Austin area.

 ## Officers & Board of Directors:

 {% for contact in site.data.contacts %}